Think Mentals 4/10/23

 Like every other area of assessment, it’s important to draw on multiple methods to determine a student’s competency.
 Here are three ways to assess your students’ progress and thinking when it comes to mental computation.

-Think Mentals includes a weekly assessment task that contains two sets of questions.
+Think Mentals includes a weekly assessment task on Day 5 that contains two sets of questions.
 The first set assesses students’ understanding and application of all the strategies learned, while the second set tests content across all strands.

 Interview each student.
 Ask them to tackle a selection of mental maths questions and explain how they arrived at the answers.